sathish1993/boggle/README.md

 Do you have any time/space complexity restrictions? no time/space complexity restrictions, but do think about the complexity.
 I'll ask about it :slightly_smiling_face:

+Assumptions:

+1. All input strings and boogle grid is in same case
+2. output is populated in file

 Basic Algorithm isWord(string):

 It is graph traversal problem. we will use Breadth First Search(BFS)